denisecase/windows-daily-software-upgrade/README.md

 .\daily.ps1
 ```

 Alternatively, create a DOS command to run PowerShell and call the script from anywhere.
-Open a Windows Command Window as Administrator as in this folder and run:
+Open a Windows Command Window as Administrator (Start key / CMD / click on run as Administrator) in this folder and run:

 ```DOS
 PowerShell -File ".\daily.ps1"